anastasiyanikalayeva/anastasiyanikalayeva/README.md

-- 👋 Hi, I’m @anastasiyanikalayeva!
+- 👋 Experienced Creative Developer with a strong background in customer service.
-- 👀 I’m interested in Front-end developer`s job.
+- 👀 Dedicated to creating high-quality HTML banners with animation to exceed clients' expectations.
-- 🌱 I’m currently learning JS (+react).
+- 🌱 Skilled in communication and relationship-building to work collaboratively with clients to achieve their goals.
-- 💞️ I want to collaborate on with experienced programmers.
+- 💞️ Experience working abroad has given a global perspective and an ability to adapt to diverse cultural and business environments.
-- 📫 How to reach me: https://www.linkedin.com/in/anastasiyanikalayeva/
+- 📫 Skilled in HTML, CSS, JavaScript, Threejs, and GSAP to create exceptional user experiences that drive positive business results for clients.

 <!---
 anastasiyanikalayeva/anastasiyanikalayeva is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.